Dreams (1990 film): "The Tunnel"

 A discharged Japanese company commander is walking down a deserted road at dusk, on his way back home from fighting in the Second World War.
 He comes to a large concrete pedestrian tunnel, from which a barking and snarling anti-tank dog emerges.
 The commander walks through the dark tunnel and comes out on the other side.
-He is followed by the yūrei (ghost) of one of his soldiers, Private Noguchi, who had died of severe wounds in the commander's arms.
+He is followed by the ghost of one of his soldiers, Private Noguchi, who had died of severe wounds in the commander's arms.
 Noguchi's face appears blue with blackened eyes.

 Noguchi seems not to believe that he is dead.
-Noguchi points to a light emanating from a house on a nearby mountainside, which he identifies as being his parents' home.
+Noguchi points to a light emanating from a house on a nearby mountainside, which he identifies as his parents' home.
 He is heartbroken, knowing he cannot see them again, even while he remains respectful to the commander.
 Following the commander's wish that he accept his fate, Noguchi returns into the tunnel.

 The commander's entire third platoon, led by a young lieutenant brandishing an officer's sword, then marches out of the tunnel.
 They come to a halt and present arms, saluting the commander.
 Their faces too are colored blue.
-The commander struggles to tell them that they are dead, having all been killed in combat, and says that he himself is to blame for sending them into a futile battle.
+The commander struggles to tell them that they are dead, having all been killed in combat, and that he himself is to blame for sending them into a futile battle.
 They stand mute in reply.
 The commander orders them to turn about face, and salutes them in a farewell as they march back into the tunnel.
 Collapsing in grief, the commander is quickly brought back to his feet by the reappearance of the anti-tank dog.